U.S. Volunteers Abroad

 • In-country medical insurance, medical evacuation insurance, pre-trip physicals, and vaccinations

-• Works with host nation project leaders and has staff who speak local languages and know locations of nearby police stations and hospitals.
+• Has staff who speak local languages and know nearby police stations and hospitals.

-• Has 24-hour local office support
+• Has 24-hour local office support.